Bernhard Langer: Professional career

-In 2006, in recognition of his contribution to the sport of golf, Langer was appointed as an honorary Officer of the Most Excellent Order of the British Empire (OBE).
-In his native Germany, Langer has received multiple honors, including the Order of Merit of the Federal Republic of Germany and the Silver Laurel Leaf (Silbernes Lorbeerblatt), which is the highest German sport award.
-In July 2016, he was inducted into Germany's Sport Hall of Fame.

 Senior career

 In 2015, Langer became the first player since Arnold Palmer (1984–85) to win the Constellation Senior Players Championship in back-to-back years.
 It was also the last year that Langer was allowed to anchor the long putter, a technique which the USGA banned effective 1 January 2016.
 At the 2016 Masters, Langer was in the second to last group in the final round only two shots back, but fell to a tie for 24th.

 In 2016, Langer claimed the Regions Tradition title for his sixth senior major championship.
 He won by a six-stroke margin over Olin Browne.
 This was his 100th professional win and the first time Langer had won the title.
 His capture of the 2017 Senior PGA Championship completed a career Grand Slam.
 The Regions Tradition title had also made him only the second golfer, after Jack Nicklaus, with wins in four different senior major championships.
 Later in 2016 he wrote history by becoming the first three-time winner of the Constellation Senior Players Championship and wins it for third straight year.
 The result also meant that only Nicklaus had won more senior majors than Langer.
 In November, he won his fourth Charles Schwab Cup and his third in a row.